eljefe303030/Melius/README.md

 1. [Royal Weathers - Fantasy Add-On](https://www.nexusmods.com/starfield/mods/7946) some beautiful, potentially not lore-friendly weather on moons and locations without atmosphere.

 **40.1 FIXED AREA EDITS - CITIES & TOWNS & SETTLEMENTS**
-1. a selection of mods that add a significant amount of visual imporvements to New Atlantis. *some users have reported drops in frame rates and infinite loading screens in New Atlantis when using these mods, I myself haven't and highly recommond these mods*
+1. a selection of mods that add a significant amount of visual imporvements to New Atlantis, includes New Atlantis Awaits, Positivity New Atlantis and related patches *some users have reported drops in frame rates and infinite loading screens in New Atlantis when using these mods, I myself haven't and highly recommond these mods*

 **49.1 GENERAL COMBAT**
 1. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.